Coronavirus: Library Resources and Services

-- Theater: Theatre in Video contains performances of the world’s leading plays
+- Theater: Theatre in Video offers performances of the world’s leading plays

-- Music: The Naxos Music Library includes a vast, over 2 million tracks, online collection of primarily classical music.
+- Music: The Naxos Music Library includes over 2 million tracks, primarily classical music.
 Naxos Music Library: Jazz provides over 200,000 jazz tracks.

 Remote Instruction in Archives and Special Collections

 If you would like to use Archives and Special Collections as part of your curriculum, contact us at firstname.lastname@example.org or leave a message at (530) 752‑1621 to discuss options including remote reference assistance, incorporating digital facsimiles or a virtual class.

 To search many library databases and access online content in the library catalog, you need to login through the library VPN client Pulse Secure using your UC Davis LoginID (the same login you use for the campus Central Authentication Service, or CAS) and UC Davis Duo.
 Some vendors also support single sign-on, which allows you to access their journals, videos and other resources using your UC Davis Kerberos (CAS) Login ID and password instead of the VPN.

 Browse scholarly journals available from the UC Davis Library on your tablet, iPhone or online in an easily format, with seamless synchronization across devices.

 Request Articles via Interlibrary Loan

 If you are asked to pay for a journal article (including from Elsevier journals/ScienceDirect)

 — and have already tried to access it while on campus or authenticated through the library VPN — you can request a free copy through interlibrary loan.